HassanYN/Bank-Account-Repository-Project/README.md

-# My First Programming Project
+# Bank Account Dashboard
+## Contribution
 Done by me and my colleague Anas
+## Explanation
-Each account is identified by a 4 digit number and corresponds to a text file
+- Each account is identified by a 4 digit number and corresponds to a text file
-**loginFile** contains the account number and associated PIN number
+- _**loginFile**_ contains each account number and its associated PIN number, used to verify sign in attempts
-The details and descriptions can be seen in the PDF file
+- Futher details and descriptions can be seen in the PDF file
+## Date
 This project has been submitted at December 4, 2020